 - to begin collecting resources (researching the essay).
 Useful resources are of two sorts:

 - Simple overviews of a broad topic.
 (We called them “Noddy guides” when I was young ;-) Articles on the topic in specialised dictionaries or encyclopedias are usually good possibilities.
-1 Encyclopedia articles are often too long to really serve.
-However, they may have introductions that set the scene or conclusions that will work well.
 A good noddy guide will help you gain a broad context of what experts have said and are saying about the topic.
 It will also probably help you to identify a narrower topic within the broad topic.
 Pick something scholars are debating.
 It will make a good topic to write on.
-2 By and large the narrower a title you choose the better your essay.
-However you need sufficient material to give you the ideas, information, and arguments that you need.

 Beginning to sketch out the field